polarBearYap/used-car-dealership-fyp/README.md

 1. To implement lead management that was enhanced with predictive analytics for spending less time and resources on converting leads.
 2. To implement inventory management that was enhanced with predictive analytics for setting prices that were attractive and maximize profits.
-3. To implement an online AI learning and monitoring system for automatically detecting and adapting to concept drift.
+3. To implement an online AI learning and monitoring system for automatically detecting and adapting to drift.
 4. To implement explainable AI in predictive analytics for enhancing the business value of AI and promoting used car dealers’ trust in AI.

 > [1] A. Brennen, "What Do People Really Want When They Say They Want